phaubertin/jinue/doc/layout.md

 * Allocating a boot-time stack and heap;
 * Copying the BIOS memory map and the kernel command line;
 * Loading the kernel's data segment; and
-* Allocating and initializing the initial page tables, then enabling paging.
+* Allocating and initializing the initial page tables, and then enabling paging.

 As it runs, the 32-bit setup code allocates memory right after the kernel image.
-Once it completes and passes control to the kernel binary's entry point, the physical memory starting at address 0x10000 (1MB) looks like this:
+Once it completes and passes control to the kernel binary's entry point, the physical memory starting at address 0x100000 (1MB) looks like this:

 ```
   +=======================================+ boot_info.boot_end          -+-